Aliases for RXRA Gene

 External Ids for RXRA Gene

 Retinoid X receptors (RXRs) and retinoic acid receptors (RARs) are nuclear receptors that mediate the biological effects of retinoids by their involvement in retinoic acid-mediated gene activation.
 These receptors function as transcription factors by binding as homodimers or heterodimers to specific sequences in the promoters of target genes.
 The protein encoded by this gene is a member of the steroid and thyroid hormone receptor superfamily of transcriptional regulators.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, May 2014]

 GeneCards Summary for RXRA Gene

 RXRA (Retinoid X Receptor Alpha) is a Protein Coding gene.
-Diseases associated with RXRA include x-linked adrenal hypoplasia congenita.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with RXRA include Pancreatic Adenocarcinoma and Bladder Urothelial Carcinoma.
+Among its related pathways are Signaling by Retinoic Acid and Farnesoid X Receptor Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is RXRG.

 Retinoid X receptors (RXR) are members of the NR2B nuclear receptor family and are common binding partners to many other nuclear receptors, including PPARs, liver X receptors (LXRs) and vitamin D receptors (VDRs).
 There are three RXR subtypes; alpha, beta and gamma.